awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 + [Support for Transparent Data Encryption](#custom-managing.tde)
 + [Tagging RDS Custom for Oracle resources](#custom-managing.tagging)
 + [Deleting an RDS Custom for Oracle DB instance](#custom-managing.deleting)

+## Working with container databases \(CDBs\) in RDS Custom for Oracle<a name="custom-managing.multitenant"></a>

+You can either create your RDS Custom for Oracle DB instance with the Oracle Multitenant architecture \(`custom-oracle-ee-cdb` engine type\) or with the traditional non\-CDB architecture \(`custom-oracle-ee` engine type\)\.
+When you create a container database \(CDB\), it contains one pluggable database \(PDB\) and one PDB seed\.
+You can create additional PDBs manually using Oracle SQL\.

+In the RDS Custom for Oracle shared responsibility model, you are responsible for managing PDBs and creating any additional PDBs\.
+RDS Custom doesn't restrict the number of PDBs\.
+You can manually create, modify, and delete PDBs by connecting to the CDB root and running a SQL command\.
+Create PDBs on an Amazon EBS data volume to prevent the DB instance from going outside the support perimeter\.

+You can't rename existing PDBs using Amazon RDS APIs\.
+You also can't rename the CDB using the `modify-db-instance` command\.

+To modify your CDBs or PDBs, complete the following steps:

+1. Pause automation to prevent interference with RDS Custom actions\.

+1. Modify your CDB or PDBs\.

+1. Back up any modified PDBs\.

+1. Resume automation\.

+RDS Custom keeps the CDB root open in the same way as it keeps a non\-CDB open\.
+If the state of the CDB root changes, the monitoring and recovery automation attempts to recover the CDB root to the desired state\.
+You receive RDS event notifications when the root CDB is shut down \(`RDS-EVENT-0004`\) or restarted \(`RDS-EVENT-0006`\), similar to the non\-CDB architecture\.
+RDS Custom attempts to open all PDBs in `READ WRITE` mode at DB instance startup\.
+If some PDBs can't be opened, RDS Custom publishes the following event: `tenant database shutdown`\.

 ## Working with high availability features for RDS Custom for Oracle<a name="custom-managing.ha"></a>